captanlevi/Contour-Detection-Pytorch/README.md

 In this work I replicate the [Object Contour Detection with a Fully Convolutional Encoder-Decoder Network](https://arxiv.org/pdf/1603.04530.pdf).
 The model,data augmentation and training details remain exactly as mentioned in the paper.

 ## Dataset
-As mentioned in the paper, We use DenseCRF refined segmentation maps as the raw labels.
+The dataset used is PASCAL-2012 , I have used the train set for training and val set for testing as done in the paper.
+We use DenseCRF refined segmentation maps as the raw labels.
 These maps are then processed using a 3-3 mask morphing mask to turn them into counter detection target.

 |*Orignal Image* | *Segmantation map* | *Processed label* |
 |----------------|--------------------| -----------------|